Hotel Occupancy Tax discussed

 When the idea was first approached by Melissa Schwan, Vinton Unlimited (VU), she shared that the city could use a portion of the funds as awards to community organizations.

-She suggested that a grant application be created to allow local organization to apply for funds that would promote tourism in the community.
+She suggested that a grant application be created to allow local organizations to apply for funds that would promote tourism in the community.

 Nathan Hesson, Vinton council member, shared that VU’s Hotel Occupancy Tax (HOT) committee announced the recipients of the Hotel Occupancy Tax grant awards.
 Over $10,000 was provided to fund 11 different upcoming projects within the City of Vinton during 2020.